 The Radiation Therapy Program, accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) since 1969, is designed to prepare men and women for professional practice as radiation therapists in the healthcare specialty of radiation oncology.
 Upon completion of the one year program, graduates are eligible for national certification by the American Registry of Radiologic Technologists (ARRT) in radiation therapy.

 The Medical Dosimetry Program, accredited by the JRCERT since 2003 and the first fully-accredited program nationally, is designed to prepare men and women for professional practice as medical dosimetrists in the healthcare specialty of radiation oncology.
-Graduates of the one year program are eligible for national certification by the Medical Dosimetry Certification Board (MDCB) after six months of clinical experience.
+Graduates of the one year program are eligible for national certification by the Medical Dosimetry Certification Board (MDCB).

 The next deadline for application to the Medical Dosimetry Program is March 1, 2014.